platonai/PulsarRPA/docs/concepts.md

 Developers are not required to study the implementation concepts, but understanding these concepts can help us better grasp how the entire system operates.

-### Url Pool
+### URL Pool

 During continuous crawls, URLs are added to a UrlPool.
 A UrlPool contains various UrlCaches to meet different requirements, such as priority, delaying, deadline, and external loading requirements.

 ### Crawl Loop

-During continuous crawls, a crawl loop is initiated to continuously fetch URLs from the UrlPool, and then load/fetch them asynchronously in a PulsarSession.
+During continuous crawls, a crawl loop is initiated to continuously visit URLs from the UrlPool, and then load/fetch them asynchronously in a PulsarSession.

-Remember that every task in PulsarRPA is a URL, so the crawl loop can accept and execute any type of task.

 ### Privacy Context

 One of the biggest challenges in web scraping tasks is maintaining bot stealth.
 For web scraping tasks, it's crucial that the website cannot discern whether a visit is from a human or a bot.
-If a page visit is suspected by the website, known as a privacy leak, the privacy context must be discarded, and Pulsar will visit the page in a different privacy context.
+If a page visit is suspected by the website, known as a privacy leak, the privacy context must be discarded, and PulsarRPA will visit the page in a different privacy context.

 ### Proxy Management